tonyxuan2021/tonyxuan2021/README.md

 - 🔭 I’m currently working on full stack web applications, including a clone of Instagram built with Python and Flask.
 - 🌱 I’m interested in frontend and backend development.
-Currently, I am learning Docker and kubernetes.
+Currently, I am learning GraphQl.
 - 👨 My main projects are available at: [https://xuanye.ca](https://xuanye.ca)
 - ⚡ Fun fact: I have a cat